themadcreator/salty-serve/README.md

 #### Start salty-serve

 Copy `server-keys.json` to the server.
-Then, from the directory you want to server, run:
+Then, from the directory you want to serve, run:

-    salty-serve -p 1111 -k server-keys.json
+    salty-serve -p 1111 -k server-keys.json .

 #### List all files